Difference Between Uranium 234 235 And 238

 The physical properties of these isotopes vary significantly.
 Uranium-234’s rarity and shorter half-life contrast sharply with the abundance and long half-life of Uranium-238, while Uranium-235’s ability to sustain a chain reaction sets it apart from the others.

-ALSO READ: Difference Between Americano And Cappuccino
+ALSO READ: What'S The Difference Between Remington 700 And 783

 Nuclear Properties